 I would pray and ask God to help me by making a natural way of escape available, yet no physical opportunity presented itself.
 After falling into temptation and sinning, I was becoming frustrated.
 I thought God wasn’t keeping His promise in that scripture.

 But then when I was older I was studying my Bible one day, and I received a revelation.
 All humans deal with the same kinds of temptation, but what is unique to the individual is God doesn’t allow us to be tempted beyond what we are capable.
-Instead, He provides the way of escape.
+Instead, He provides the way of escape to overcome temptation.
 (See 1 Corinthians 10:13 above.)

 What exactly is that way of escape?
 We’ll cover that in a moment, but first, let’s look at what is true about temptation according to the Bible.